 Like, seriously, what is he thinking?
 Does he think any substantial percentage of women spend all day in bed while men wait on them and buy them things?
 Yes, I'm sorry, my attempt to be civil faltered under this barrage of stupidity, but I did still say that his behavior, not he himself, was delusional.
 I should have picked better phrasing than "household chores" to better encompass women's labors in other times and cultures that don't fall under that category, but you get the idea.
 And studies have found that when both partners in a heterosexual couple have jobs - which is increasingly a requirement in today's economy - the woman still does most of the housework.
 A better question would be, if men's gender roles are so awful, why have they fought tooth and nail to keep women out of them?
 Because they're concerned about women?
 Hahahahahahahahahahahahaha.
 But anyway, I had to let the matter drop until I get some more life experience.

 And then there was this.
-I'm in this Facebook group that deals with critics and criticisms of The Church of Jesus Christ of Latter-day Saints, because I've long had an interest in that sort of thing and a desire to defend my faith, but I've butted heads several times with its primary demographic of conservative middle-aged white people.
+I'm in this Facebook group that deals with critics and criticisms of The Church of Jesus Christ of Latter-day Saints, because I've long had an interest in that sort of thing and a desire to defend my faith, but I've butted heads several times with its primary demographic of middle-aged white conservatives.
 When so many people struggle to get along with me, of course I have to consider that maybe I'm the problem - but I think not.

 For one thing, they're still in the mindset that the main threats to the Church are evangelical Christians - which is no longer the case in this secular age when mainstream American society doesn't care about evangelicals' opinions on anything - and not only waste a lot of time arguing with them, but often go from defense to offense, hypocritically mocking and poking holes in their beliefs.
 For another, they have such a persecution complex that they regard any member who wants to see any kind of change in the Church as an apostate and a threat.
 They seem to have a particular distaste for everything Jana Riess writes.
 She's more radical than I am but I would die without more liberal members like her pushing back against the insufferable conservative church culture.
 For another, they're very big on the apologist victim-blaming game, e.g. "If you experienced a faith crisis after discovering uncomfortable things about church history that you were never taught, it's completely your own fault for not reading everything the Church has ever published."
 For another - and they certainly aren't alone in this - they bend over backwards to avoid developing a shred of empathy for LGBTQ+ members, because recognizing these members' pain would give them cognitive dissonance over the Church's teachings and policies that cause much of it.
 (I live in that cognitive dissonance.)
 So any gay man who's less than enthusiastic about choosing to be alone and celibate until he dies or marry someone he isn't attracted to is seen as a threat.